Kyrsten Sinema: Economics and taxes

-Minimum wage
+Labor issues

 On February 12, 2021, Sinema became the second Democratic senator after Joe Manchin to announce her opposition to including a $15/hour minimum wage as part of a COVID-19 relief bill.
 On March 5, 2021, Sinema voted against an increase of the federal minimum wage to $15 an hour, proposed by Senator Bernie Sanders as part of the American Rescue Plan Act of 2021.
 She did so by flashing a thumbs-down, and some commentators compared her demeanor to that of former Arizona senator John McCain, who had voted with a dramatic thumbs-down gesture in 2017; others compared her to former French queen Marie Antoinette, to whom the phrase "let them eat cake" is attributed.
 Sinema's office responded that any commentary on her clothes and demeanor was sexist.
 Her vote was at odds with that of fellow Democrat Mark Kelly, the junior Arizona senator, who supports a $15/hour minimum wage.

+In December 2024, Sinema and Joe Manchin joined Republican senators in voting to block Lauren McFerran's renomination to the National Labor Relations Board (NLRB), effectively blocking Democratic control of the NLRB until at least 2026 and allowing Republican control starting under President-elect Trump.